jetspiking/Pimage/README.md

 **Building on OS X and Linux**

-_Only important if you want to build the application yourself_
+_Only important if you want to build the application yourself, for usage, refer to the above step._

 Make sure you have mono-libgdiplus (Mac) or libgdiplus (Linux) installed.
 Missing this package could cause a program crash that is currently not correctly caught in the code.
 This steps might be optional.